filetrust/Glasswall-Security-Policies/policies/network-security.md

 #### 4.6.2 Configuration

 - Each IDS/IPS instance must be secured appropriately following vendor guidelines or industry best practice.
-- Suspicious activities must generate automated alerts to the IT Manager.
+- Suspicious activities must generate automated alerts to the Head of IT.
 - Clocks should be synchronised using NTP.
 - Operating systems and applications must be fully up-to-date with latest versions from software vendor.
 - Separate accounts must be used for each administrator.